List of asteroid close approaches to Earth in 2008: Timeline of close approaches less than one lunar distance from Earth in 2008

-Warning Times by Size
+Warning times by size

-This sub-section visualises the warning times of the close approaches listed in the above table, depending on the size of the asteroid.
-The sizes of the charts show the relative sizes of the asteroids to scale.
+This table visualizes the warning times of the close approaches listed in the above table, depending on the size of the asteroid.
+The sizes of each pie chart show the relative sizes of the asteroids to scale.
 For comparison, the approximate size of a person is also shown.
-This is based the absolute magnitude of each asteroid, an approximate measure of size based on brightness.
+This is based around the absolute magnitude of each asteroid, an approximate measure of size based on brightness.